By TODD STACY, Alabama Daily News

 Joe Biden won the election.
 Donald Trump got more votes than any Republican in history by a lot, but Biden got more and, most importantly, won the states he needed to secure the presidency under the Constitution.
 I get that’s a drag for a lot of folks, but that’s what happened.
 Were there cases of voter fraud?
 Absolutely.
 There are every year, and it should not be taken lightly.
 But it never came close to the level needed to overturn the election results, and the stories floating around alleging otherwise are either outdated, disproven or both.
 That is the truth.
 If you need to take the time that I did to research the election and arrive at this conclusion, please do.
 But it’s all there in black and white, and any assertion to the contrary is false.
 The fomenting of this falsehood among public servants, knowingly or not, is unbecoming of a great nation.

 I worked in politics for 15 years.
 My candidates have won.
 My candidates have lost.
-I understand as much as anyone the need for elected officials to be popular and well-supported.
+I understand as much as anyone the need for elected officials to be popular and well-liked.
 I know the unique thrill of a tweet that goes viral and the adrenaline rush of a quality Fox News hit.
 I also know what it’s like to get cursed out by a stranger, shamed at a town hall and threatened with the end of my career.
 Politics will always require an element of popularity, but holding public office demands more than telling people what they want to hear.
 It demands leadership.
 All leaders must listen to those they represent, but true public servants will also level with them when they are wrong.

 I get that asking Republican politicians to admit to constituents that Trump lost the election is like asking them to drink primary poison.
 I also understand that some have the greater good in mind, thinking that tolerating the crazy for a few more years is preferable to a true looney toon replacing them.
 I’d simply say this: feeding the monster only keeps it alive and, if you can’t be honest with those you represent, maybe public office isn’t for you.